Manuel Nieto (born 1892): Bohemian Sporting Club

 "He had been a fine track athlete and perhaps the best football player of his day in the Philippines."

 — — Manuel L. Quezon when writing about Nieto on his autobiography, The Good Fight (1946).

-Manuel Nieto was tall and strongly built with the physique of a colossus.
-He was not only a fine track-field athlete but was as well universally recognized as the best full-back and defender the country had ever seen in the pre-war football era.
 Manolo played for the historical side of Bohemian Sporting Club and was one of the leaders of the team as well as one of its captains.
 He was also one of the first players to join the red sashed club and one of the first who lifted the club's first National Championship in 1912.
 Thanks to his performances he was called up from the Philippine Islands football team and represented them in the first Far Eastern Championship Games in Manila.
 After coming off of a victory and a gold medal, his club Bohemian, contended for another continental competition, the "Campeonato del Carnaval" and triumphed over South China AA with a 3 to 1 victory.
 The same year he successfully defended his title and came off as well with a back to back win of the Philippine crown.
-After a brief lost of the crown due to the victory in the championship by Nomad SC, in 1914, Nieto led the red sashed players from the defense, accompanied by one of the best side assembled, to a historical four-peat run, regaining and winning the Philippine Championship in 1915, 1916, 1917 and 1918.
+After a brief loss of the crown due to the victory in the championship by Nomad SC, in 1914, Nieto led the red sashed players from the defense, accompanied by one of the best side assembled, to a historical four-peat run, regaining and winning the Philippine Championship in 1915, 1916, 1917 and 1918.
 From that another three-peat from his Bohemian team followed in 1920, 1921 and 1922.
-Nieto established himself as one of the most accomplished sportmen in the Philippines.
-Those victories and not only, nonetheless, shaped Nieto's greatness who, thanks to his abilities was a nightmare for any forwards facing him, but was hence remembered as such because he was matched as well with very strong opponents who were always in contention to dethrone the Bohemians.
-Among them, there was, perhaps, his nemesis Solano who played for Bohemian's biggest rival Aurora AC and Espartaco with him being one of the fewest to get the better of the defender.
-Prior and during start of the decade and on, however, Nieto's presence on the field was characterized by absences due to his studies and then for his works as a politician but made some cameos like he did when he faced rival Aurora in the spring of 1931, ended in a 1–1 draw.
+Nieto established a reputation as one of the most accomplished sportsmen in the Philippines.
+Nieto also had a "nemesis" in Solano, who played as forward for Aurora Athletic Club and Espartaco.
+Prior and during start of the decade and on, however, Nieto's presence on the field was characterized by absences due to his studies and then for his work as a politician.
+He continued to play occasionally, including in a game against rival Aurora in the spring of 1931 that ended in a 1–1 draw.